donaldRwilliams/vICC/paper.md

 where $\sigma^2_b$ is the between-group variance and $\sigma^2_w$ the within-group variance.
 In a one-way random effects model, $\sigma^2_w$ is essentially the $average$ within-group variance.
 However, if there are group-level differences in $\sigma^2_w$, this implies that there also group-level variation in the ICC.

 The methodolgy in R package **vICC** was specifically designed to quantify variation in ICC(1) by allowing $\sigma^2_w$ to vary.
-This can be used to indentying groups that are more (or less) homogenous, as well as which groups are adequately described by the customary ICC
+This can be used to indentying groups that are more (or less) homogenous, as well as which groups are adequately described by Equation \eqref{eq:1}.